Vandannh/CryptoFile/README.md

 An application to store files on a secure and smooth way.

 ## Run application
-You run the application by starting the jar-file called CryptoFile.jar.
+You run the application by starting the jar-file called CryptoFile.jar in the folder Sprint 2.

 ### Register a new user
 To register a new user you need to click on "Register".